Whakatōhea

-Whakatōhea is a Māori iwi located in the eastern Bay of Plenty region of New Zealand.

-The iwi is traditionally centred in the area around the town of Ōpōtiki.
-The traditional territorial lands extend eastwards from Ohiwa Harbour to Opape along the coastline, and inland to Matawai.
+Te Whakatōhea is a Māori iwi of the eastern Bay of Plenty region of New Zealand.
+Their traditional territory extends along the coastline eastwards from Ōhiwa Harbour to Opape, and inland to Mātāwai, and is centred in the area around the town of Ōpōtiki.
 These lands have long held an abundance of food resources, particularly seafood.
-Most of the marae of the iwi are located near the coast, historically to defend its marine resources.
+All their historical pā were situated near the coast, to defend the marine resources.

-In the 2006 Census, 12,072 people claimed an affiliation with Whakatōhea.
+In the 2006 Census, 12,072 people claimed an affiliation with Te Whakatōhea.

 History

 Pre-European history

-One of Whakatōhea's earliest ancestors was Chief Tarawa and his brother Tuwharanui had been left behind when the Te Tohorā waka left Hawaiki, and so built Te Arautauta waka to join the rest of their people in New Zealand.
-They arrived at Paerātā, east of the Waiōtahe River.
+One of Te Whakatōhea's earliest ancestors was chief Tarawa and his brother Tuwharanui, who had been left behind when the Te Tohorā waka left Hawaiki, and so built Te Arautauta waka to join the rest of their people in New Zealand.
+They arrived at Paerātā, east of the Waiotahe River.
 Tarawa released two pet tanahanaha fish into a spring on the eastern bluff above Waiotahe Beach, which came to be known as Ōpōtiki-mai-tawhiti.
 Tarawa continued up the Mōtū River and married Manawa-ki-aitu.

 The tribe's next prominent ancestor was Tautūrangi of his own Te Wakanui tribe, who arrived with the Nukutere waka around 26 generations before 1900CE.
 It made landfall on a rocky cove and was moored to a flat white rock now known as Te Rangi.
 Tautūrangi then sailed the waka around to Te Kōtukutuku and went ashore, where he went up the Waiaua Valley to a high point named Kapuarangi where he installed his atua, Tamaīwaho.

 Nine generations after the arrival of Nukutere, the next waka to arrive was Mātaatua which landed at Whakatāne with kūmara, and carried the ancestress Muriwai, the eldest daughter of Wekanui and Irākewa whose other two children, sons, were Toroa and Puhi.
 The three siblings also had a half brother, Tāneatua.
 In Te Whakatōhea's traditions Muriwai spoke the famous words "kia tū whakatāne au i ahau", or "ka whakatāne au i ahau", which is roughly translated to "make me stand like a man" as Mātaatua was being swept back out to sea, while Muriwai's brothers and their men were scouting the land.
 It was these words that gave her the right to pull the waka back to safety, and from these words being spoken at the landing place that Whakatane gets its name.
 Toroa's daughter Wairaka was an ancestress of Ngāti Awa and Ngāi Tūhoe.